Frequently Asked Questions - FAQ's

 The library has been transformed into a second dining area so that we can be 2 metres apart from each other while eating.

 In order to have enough time to deep-clean between retreats and to give the coordinators enough down-time, the retreats end on Friday morning, so each retreat is one day shorter than it was previous to March 2020.

-The schedule is very similar, with a few adjustments because of the shorter length of the retreats, such as having a dharma talk with a teacher on Wednesday afternoon (which is still a silent day).
+The schedule is very similar, with a few adjustments because of the shorter length of the retreats.
+There is no dharma talk with a teacher on Wednesday afternoon, although this is still a silent day.